 Is the problem one of the embattled traditions, two cultures, differing expectations, or fundamental design problems?

+In-person presentation at the Essex, CT, library.
 Sponsored by Essex, CT, Garden Club and Essex Land Trust for their members.